bcourtney5965/RESTful-API-and-File-Reading-Project/README.md

 #### /src

-* Your code goes in here.
+* My code is located here

 #### /schema

-* Your create table statements for MySQL.
+* The create table statements for MySQL.
-* Your query to find the average score across each key. (see data example below)
+* My query to find the average score across each key.

 ie: